Charlie Wurz

-Racing career
+Single-seater career

 Karting

 Wurz competed in karting series across Europe since 2017.
 These included the Rotax Max Challenge, WSK events and FIA sanctioned karting series.
 During this time, Wurz was scouted to join the Ferrari Driver Academy.

 Lower formulae

 2021

 Wurz driving at the Red Bull Ring during the 2021 Italian F4 Championship.

 Wurz made his single-seater debut in 2021, competing at the Vallelunga round of the Italian F4 Championship as part of the Prema outfit and taking a win in the rookie class during Race 3.
 He would go on to compete in his home round at the Red Bull Ring, scoring points that elevated him to 20th in the standings.
 At the end of the year, Wurz took his first win in the category, taking victory at the F4 UAE Trophy Round held in support of the 2021 Abu Dhabi Grand Prix.

 2022

 At the beginning of 2022, Wurz competed in the F4 UAE Championship on a full-time basis in preparation for his European season.
 During the campaign, Wurz took a podium during the first round in Yas Marina, before following it up with a double podium for the first Dubai round.
 He proceeded to take a win each during the next two rounds in Dubai, moving him to the championship lead.
 A further second place podium in the final round allowed Wurz to clinch the title with a race to spare, having secured two wins, eight podiums throughout the season.

 For his main season, Wurz would remain with Prema for the entirety of the Italian F4 Championship, as well as taking part in the first half of the ADAC F4 series.
 In the latter, a third place at Spa-Francorchamps and a further pair of podiums at Zandvoort meant that the Austrian driver placed seventh in the standings, although his campaign in the former would bear more fruit.
 After a pair of points finishes at Imola, Wurz would take his first podium at Misano, having fought for victory with teammate Andrea Kimi Antonelli.
-More points came at Spa, before the Austrian tasted champagne at Vallelunga, scoring a pair of third places.
+More points came at Spa, before Wurz tasted champagne at Vallelunga, scoring a pair of third places.
 At the penultimate round in Monza, Wurz would take pole for Race 1, which he managed to convert into his first victory in the series, whilst also scoring a podium in Race 2 during a weekend that the Austrian described as having been "fantastic".
 One more podium came during the season finale at Mugello, with Wurz finishing the season fourth in the standings.

 Wurz driving at the Red Bull Ring during the 2022 Italian F4 Championship.

-Wurz also made a cameo appearance in Spanish F4 at Campos Racing in Jerez, substituting in for an injured Jesse Carrasquedo Jr..
-He took a third-placed podium in just his first race, with the Austrian finishing seventh and sixth in the other two races.
+Wurz also made a cameo appearance in Spanish F4 at Campos Racing in Jerez, substituting in for an injured Jesse Carrasquedo Jr. He took a third-placed podium in just his first race, with the Austrian finishing seventh and sixth in the other two races.
 He also competed in the FIA Motorsport Games Formula 4 Cup for Team Austria, where he finished the main race in 11th place.